usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

    to compute there own metrics or if the log component ``McpttProseExample`` is enabled at the "logic" level, the user will see the computed setup delays and reported error cases.

+There are several on-network MCTT examples in the 'psc/examples' folder:
+  * ``example-mcptt-on-network-floor-control-csma.cc`` demonstrates the
+    operation of the on-network floor control with a single call on a CSMA network.
+  * ``example-mcptt-on-network-floor-control-lte.cc`` demonstrates the
+    operation of the on-network floor control with a single call on an LTE network.
+  * ``example-mcptt-on-network-two-calls.cc`` demonstrates two sequential calls
+    executing sequentially in the same LTE scenario.
+  * ``example-mcptt-on-network-two-simultaneous-calls.cc`` demonstrates two
+    concurrent calls in the same LTE network, each with different MCPTT server nodes, and an MCPTT user participating in both calls

 mcptt-lte-sl-out-of-covrg-comm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~